meiraxx/cs-thesis/thoughts/features.md

 flow_idle_time_var
 flow_idle_time_std

-(layer-7 protocol existence - ftp, ssh, telnet, http, https, irc, etc.; might introduce bias, introduce with care)
+(layer-7 protocol existence - ftp, ssh, telnet, http, https, irc, etc.; might introduce bias, introduce with care, consider protocol fingerprinting... except this might be hard to achieve for too many protocols right now.
+But we'll see.
+There are other priorities.)
 port-21
 port-22
 port-23